 Growing up in a small town in north-central West Virginia in the 1970’s was like living in a loaf of white bread.
 No social upheaval like the 60’s, no music television revolution like the 80’s and little to no encouragement for a young writer born into an All In The Family archetype.
 There was no talk of college or anything else really, so I did what my parents did, married the first thing I laid and started my family straight away.

-I began my first attempts at storytelling when I was a young mother outlining novels and screenplays between T-ball practices and loads of laundry.
-But I was young and easily distracted so these works lay incomplete at the bottom of my dresser drawer for years.
+I began my first attempts at storytelling when I was a new mother outlining novels and screenplays between T-ball practices and loads of laundry.
+But I was young and dumb so these works lay incomplete at the bottom of my dresser drawer for years.

 My ignorance to what a world of writing could mean to me was blissful only until around my twenty-eighth year when my prefrontal cortex developed, and I realized that I had made a grave error in judgement.
 Lucky enough, the legal system will let you divorce your husband of ten years with nothing but $1000, three kids, a dog and $600 a month in child support.